 Inventory: Keeps the service area well stocked with the necessary items

-Supervisory: If you are a Senior Waiter responsible for managing other waitering staff, include your duties here such as timekeeping, in-service training, scheduling shifts and making salary payments
+Supervisory: If you are a Senior Waitress responsible for managing other waiting staff, include your duties here such as timekeeping, in-service training, scheduling shifts, and making salary payments

 Make sure to include:

 - The locations you are available to work in and whether you are willing to travel to events with your own transport

 - The ratings and marks you have attained during your culinary schooling if applicable